-We're delighted that you've chosen to study at Glasgow Clyde College in 2020/21 and we look forward to welcoming you.
+We're delighted that you've decided to study at Glasgow Clyde College and we look forward to welcoming you in August 2021.

 We know that this is an exciting time for you and we want to let you know that we're here to support you to have the best start at college.

 We've pulled together some useful information that will give you details about starting your course and about the areas that can support you along the way.

 If you haven't been on campus before, take a moment to have a quick tour of our campuses.

 Don't forget to follow us on social media to keep up to date with the latest news.